-Digital family medicine cabinet — what it includes, how it works and what it costs
+Digital family medicine cabinet — what it includes, how it works and how much it costs

-Digital family medicine cabinet — what it includes, how it works and what it costs
+Digital family medicine cabinet — what it includes, how it works and how much it costs

 Saturday, late evening.
-One child is sleeping at the grandparents’.
+One child is sleeping at their grandparents’.
 The other wakes up with a fever.
-You and your partner try to figure out by phone whether the syrup stayed in the kitchen cupboard or ended up at your parents’ flat.
-Grandma keeps her own packs at her place, grandpa stores part of his supply in the hallway, and something from last winter is still at your home somewhere.
-In moments like this, it is not medicines themselves that are missing.
-What is missing is a shared picture of what you have at home, who it belongs to, and until when it can be used.
+You and your partner try to work out over the phone whether the syrup is still in the kitchen cupboard or has ended up at your parents’ flat.
+Grandma keeps her own packs at her place, Grandad stores part of his supply in the hallway, and something left over from last winter is still somewhere at home.
+In moments like this, the problem is not that there are no medicines.
+What is missing is a shared view of what is in the house, who it belongs to and whether it is still within its expiry date.

-This is why a digital family medicine cabinet is gaining attention.
-It is not just another note in your phone, but a system that organises medicines for the whole household, simplifies family sharing, and helps you decide whether a family plan really makes sense.
+This is why interest is growing in the digital family medicine cabinet.
+It is not just another note on your phone, but a system that organises medicines for the whole household, simplifies sharing within the family and helps you decide whether a family plan really makes sense.

 How a family medicine cabinet differs from a plain list of medicines